St Catherine's School

 Where occasional vacancies arise, applicants are required to take appropriate entrance papers and attend an interview.
 Entrance to Year 11 or Year 13 is not usually possible.

-Entry to the Sixth Form
+Entry to the Sixth Form3

 The minimum entry requirement for the Sixth Form is normally six GCSEs at grades 6-9, including a grade 4 in Maths and English.
-Applicants generally gain a grade 7 in the subjects they wish to study at A Level; however, if a pupil is close to this level and shows aptitude and willingness in other ways, entry can be discussed with the Headmistress.
+Applicants generally gain a grade 7 in the subjects they wish to study at A Level; however, if a pupil is close to this level and shows aptitude and willingness in other ways, entry can be discussed with the Head.

 Selection